Quick Any2Ico is a free portable application that creates high quality icon files from any file, folder or resource.

 Important: Place the batch script in the same folder where Quick Any2Ico resides, then double-click the batch file.

-Quick Any2Ico can extract the icon associated with any file system object, such a file folder, a shortcut or pdf document!
+Quick Any2Ico can extract the icon associated with any file system object, such as a file folder, a shortcut or pdf document!

 Try dragging it to the Quick Any2Ico's icon!